Hacker0x01/docs.hackerone.com/docs/programs/billing.md

 ### Email Receipts

-By default, email receipts for bounty, pentest, and retest payments to hackers are sent when paid with a credit card to team members with appropriate permissions.
-If you need receipts regardless of payment type, this feature can be enabled for your program.
+Email receipts are sent to authorized team members by default when credit card payments are made to hackers for bounty, pentest, and retest payments.
+This feature can also be enabled for your program if you need receipts for other payment types.

 ><i>Note: To opt-in to this feature or configure additional emails to receive receipts, contact support@hackerone.com for assistance</i>.